Manokii/Manokii/README.md

 I play video games, watch anime, and code a lot even in my free time, i just enjoy it.

-I am also known as "Manok" which means translates to **Chicken**, I chose that IGN because it sounded funny
+My gamer tag is "Manok" which means literally translates to **Chicken**, I chose that because it sounded funny

-If you wanna know more about my professional experience, here's my portfolio, [manok.dev](https://manok.dev).
+I'm also actively looking for another job, if you wanna know more about my professional experience, here's my portfolio, [manok.dev](https://manok.dev).
 You can also contact me at [jasper@manok.dev](mailto:jasper@manok.dev).

+I use arch and neovim... btw